Rosie Chatbot Assistance for Pregnancy and Infant Care

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using a chatbot for educational purposes, so it's unlikely that medication changes are required.

-Is Rosie the Chatbot safe for use in pregnancy and infant care?
+What prior data suggests that Rosie the Chatbot is safe for use in pregnancy and infant care?

-What data supports the effectiveness of the treatment Rosie the Chatbot for pregnancy and infant care?
+What evidence suggests that Rosie the Chatbot is effective for pregnancy and infant care?

 Who Is on the Research Team?